 Unify does route MIDI to some audio-effects (see How Unify processes MIDI data).
 If you want to put an instance of MIDI Monitor into an audio-effect slot, you can do so, but because it's considered an “instrument” it won't appear in the “All Effects” menus.
 You will thus have to add it to one of your audio-effect plug-in subsets, as described below.

 If you find yourself using MIDI Monitor a lot, you may want to add it to one or more of your personal plug-in subsets.
 See Defining subsets for quick access to your favorite plug-ins.

 MIDI Monitor's user interface is divided into a fixed-height Filtering area at the top, and an adjustable display area below.
 The entire window is resizable by dragging the lower-right corner or edges, to make more space for the display area.

 The display area lists MIDI events as they are received, one per line.
 Each event is displayed with

 - Time in milliseconds (relative to when MIDI Monitor was first instantiated, OR the last time the Clear button was clicked)

 - MIDI Channel number (for events which have an associated channel number)

 The Clear button at the top right clears the display area, and also (starting in Unify v1.3.x) resets the time relative to which MIDI event-times are displayed.

 The MIDI Ch pop-up menu lets you select whether MIDI Monitor shows incoming messages on all MIDI channels, or only one selected channel.

-The four check-boxes in the Filtering area allow you to specify whether or not certain types of MIDI events will appear in the display:
+The five check-boxes in the Filtering area allow you to specify whether or not certain types of MIDI events will appear in the display: